Conditions of Play 2021/22

 If the match is tied at the 18th hole a sudden death playoff is required.
 The teams go to the first hole and continue playing until one side wins a hole.

-The Farley’s Mixed Pairs event is played as a modified Four Ball.
+The Farley’s Mixed Pairs event is played as a Canadian Foursomes.

 Each player tees off and then the team selects a ball to play.
 If Player A’s ball is selected; then Player B hits the next shot.
 Players then take alternate shots with the same ball until it is holed.

-The main trophy is for the lowest stroke score and there is a lowest net score trophy.
+The main trophy is for the lowest stroke score and there is a lowest net score prize.
 Team Handicaps are decided by adding handicaps together and dividing by two (2).

 McCarthy Medal & Medal of Medallists